caioluis/caioluis/README.md

 Thousands of houses are empty in Portugal.
 We have plenty of food to feed the entire world.
 We have capacity to treat diseases.
 But we won't.

 It's difficult to explain in a simple readme at GitHub, but I know for sure this is for capitalism to blame.
 I'm happy to explain further if you'd like to contact me.

+For those who are wondering: don't worry, if we ever work together in a startup, I won't "sabotage the business" and I won't be "lazy"; in fact, I tend to overwork a lot, because I want my peers to succeed.
+Don't let the prejudice over communism get over your head, I'm a human just like you.

 I'm just setting an agreement with the society: I will fight with the means I have for this to end.
 I'm commited to bring education for free and as acessible as possible to as many people as I can.
 I will study all the theory that I lack, I will study pedagogy, and I am going to spread this knowledge through my community and through the whole world.